Explainability in Graph Neural Networks: A Taxonomic Survey: Instance-Level Explanations

 \subsubsection{Methods}

-\textbf{GNNExplainer}~\cite{ying2019gnnexplainer} learns soft masks for edges and node features to explain the predictions via mask optimization.
-The soft masks are randomly initialized and treated as trainable variables.
-Then GNNExplainer combines the masks with the original graph via element-wise multiplications.
+\textbf{GNNExplainer}~\cite{ying2019gnnexplainer} learns soft masks for edges and node features to explain the predictions via mask optimization. \newcolor{To obtain masks, it randomly initializes soft masks and treats them as trainable variables.} Then GNNExplainer combines the masks with the original graph via element-wise multiplications.
 Next, the masks are optimized by maximizing the mutual information between the predictions of the original graph and the predictions of the newly obtained graph.
 Even though different regularization terms, such as element-wise entropy, are employed to encourage optimized masks to be discrete, the obtained masks are still soft masks so that GNNExplainer cannot avoid the ``introduced evidence'' problem.
 In addition, the masks are optimized for each input graph individually and hence the explanations may lack a global view.

-\textbf{PGExplainer}~\cite{luoparameterized} learns approximated discrete masks for edges to explain the predictions.
-It trains a parameterized mask predictor to predict edge masks.
-Given an input graph, it first obtains the embeddings for each edge by concatenating node embeddings.
+\textbf{PGExplainer}~\cite{luoparameterized} learns approximated discrete masks for edges to explain the predictions. \newcolor{To obtain edge masks, it trains a parameterized mask predictor to predict edge masks.} Given an input graph, it first obtains the embeddings for each edge by concatenating the corresponding node embeddings.
 Then the predictor uses the edge embeddings to predict the probability of each edge being selected, which can be treated as the importance score.
 Next, the approximated discrete masks are sampled via the reparameterization trick.
 Finally, the mask predictor is trained by maximizing the mutual information between the original predictions and new predictions.
 Note that even though the reparameterization trick is employed, the obtained masks are not strictly discrete but can largely alleviate the ``introduced evidence'' problem.
 In addition, since all edges in the dataset share the same predictor, the explanations can provide a global understanding of the trained GNNs.